 Measuring your gluten free flour accurately will make a huge difference in how your baked goods turn out.

 In a perfect world, we would all use a digital scale to measure flour, but I have found that every gluten free flour blend has a slightly different weight.
-This is due to the flour and starch ratios used by different companies.
-I use one of two methods:
+As I remake recipes using gram measurements, but with 100s of recipes, it will take some time to do this for every recipe.
+Read Why Gluten Free Flour Blends Vary in Weight to learn more.

 Leveling Method: Put the measuring scoop into the flour and fill.
 Do not pack the flour.
 Use a knife to scrape along the top to remove the extra flour.